decimatedTomato/OpenGL_Renderer/README.md

 ## TODO
 - Add fullscreen/pause/resume
 - Create scenes and UI to switch between them
+- Recreate without the help of visual studio (it is bothering me)

 ## Sources
 - Making heavy use of TheCherno's OpenGL series: